MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/managing-nodes/directCallResource.md

 ---
-ms.date: 08/11/2020
-keywords:  dsc,powershell,configuration,setup
+description: The Invoke-DscResource cmdlet can be used to call the functions or methods of a DSC resource.
+This can be used by third-parties that want to use DSC resources or as a helpful tool while developing resources. ms.date: 08/11/2020
 title: Calling DSC resource methods directly
-description: The Invoke-DscResource cmdlet can be used to call the functions or methods of a DSC resource.
-This can be used by third-parties that want to use DSC resources or as a helpful tool while developing resources.
 ---

 # Calling DSC resource methods directly